This venison steak recipe tastes as good as it looks.

-Rather than riff off an existing deer steak recipe, I decided to do the ole’ refrigerator roulette.
+Rather than riff off an existing venison steak recipe, I decided to do the ole’ refrigerator roulette.
 I found some caramelized onions I’d made a day or so before, and I had some fantastic hen-of-the-woods mushrooms.
 If you’ve never had hen-of-the-woods, they’re also known as maitake — or Grifola frondosa for the Latin-inclined.
 They are a brownish-gray tree mushroom that lives in many places, California not among them.

 To my mind, they are the best-eating mushroom that doesn’t live in Cali: Firm, aromatic, they sear well and have a mild, mushroomy flavor that’s addicting.
 And like almost every shroom, they go great with caramelized onions.

 Steak.
 Mushrooms.
 Caramelized onions.
 Classic and bangin’.
 But the dish needed a “green thing,” as my mum likes to call it.
 Parsley’s a given, and since we’ve finally had some rain here in NorCal, I decided to go outside and pick some dandelion greens to toss in there.
 Bitter greens really balance the richness of everything else on the plate.
 So damn good.

 If you make this recipe verbatim you will love it.
 But the larger point is to play your own game of refrigerator roulette.
 Balance flavors: something sweet (caramelized onions), something savory (mushrooms and steak), something salty, bitter or sour, spicy — a good dish keeps all of these balls in the air at the same time.